 In order to prevent the dilution of assets in a small estate via probate-related fees, legislation has been Introduced to streamline probate In such cases, ensuring that the bulk of the estate goes to the beneficiaries.

-Many people die leaving only small estates (as that expression is defined in s 71 A&P Act) and in such cases the A&P Act makes special provisions for the procedures mentioned in “Time for payment of debts” to be simplified.
+Many people die leaving only small estates (as that expression is defined in s 71 A&P Act) and in such cases the A&P Act makes special provisions for the procedures mentioned above to be simplified.
 These provisions apply both to testate and intestate estates (s 71 A&P Act).

-A special section of the Office of the Registrar of Probates deals with small estates as defined by the A&P Act.
-See “Probate” for address and contact details.
+A special section of the Probate Office deals with small estates as defined by the A&P Act.
+See “Probate”, for address and contact details.

-Apart from the solely owned assets as described above, the deceased may have had unlimited jointly owned assets such as a house or bank account, and the estate will still fall into the category of a small estate.
+Apart from the solely owned assets described above, the deceased may have had unlimited jointly owned assets (e.g. a house or bank account), and the estate will still fall into the category of a small estate.

 Where the executor or administrator of a small estate lives in the Melbourne metropolitan area, the staff of the Small Estates Office will arrange for a grant of representation.

 Where the executor or administrator lives more than 32 km from the Melbourne GPO, the clerk of the nearest Magistrates’ Court will prepare the necessary documents.
 There is a fee of $461 to file an application through the Small Estates Office with the assistance of a small estates officer.

 Wages, money, or assets of or due to the deceased may be paid directly to the deceased’s executors, immediate family, or person entitled to the estate without probate, provided that the amount due to the deceased does not exceed $25,000 as indexed each 1 July under section 31B of the A&P Act (see s 31A–31D A&P Act).

 The husband or wife dies and the sole beneficiary is the surviving spouse.